-First Offense: Principal/Student conference, in-school suspension, 1-180 days out-of-school suspension, or expulsion, and possible documentation in student's discipline record.
+First Offense: Principal/Student conference, in-school suspension, 1-180 days out-of-school suspension, or expulsion

-Subsequent Offenses: In-school suspension, 1-180 days out-of-school suspension, or expulsion, and possible documentation in student's discipline record.
+Subsequent Offenses: In-school suspension, 1-180 days out-of-school suspension, or expulsion

 Improper Display of Affection - A public display of affection is defined as physical contact with another person that gives the appearance of an intimate relationship or is an intimate act that is in view of others and is inappropriate in a school setting.
 It may include, but is not limited to any intimate physical contact between two individuals such as embracing, kissing, intimate caressing or touching or any combination of the above.
 Students who engage in public displays of affection are subject to referral for disciplinary action by the school administration as defined in the student handbook.
 A good rule to follow is that side-to-side handholding is permitted.